 Coordinates logistics for meetings across internal and external participants.
 Prepares pre-read materials.
 Captures action items post-meeting.
 Ensures nothing falls through.

-The TeamSpec specification defines 7 dimensions that separate enterprise-grade agents from prototype-grade agents.
-Siggy is built to demonstrate all 7 — not abstractly, but through specific, observable behaviors.
+The TeamSpec spec covers 7 dimensions that separate well-built agents from fragile ones.
+Siggy implements all 7 — not as abstractions, but through specific, observable behaviors you can study and replicate.

 "Prepare me for Thursday's board meeting" is not a single task.
 Siggy decomposes it: pull relevant board materials, research open action items, check calendar conflicts, identify attendees needing pre-briefs, synthesize everything into a structured briefing.
 Each sub-task is tracked independently with its own completion state.

 Siggy knows what it can do without asking and what requires approval before acting.
 Booking internal meetings: autonomous.
 Sending an external commitment on behalf of the executive: requires explicit approval.
-Authority boundaries are configured in AgentHub and enforced at runtime by Forge — not hardcoded in the agent itself.
+Spending above a configured budget threshold: requires approval before proceeding.
+Budget limits are enforced as structural authority boundaries in AgentHub and checked by Forge at runtime — not left to the agent's judgment.

 Data access is scoped: Siggy sees what it needs for the current task and nothing more.
 Message dispatch has thresholds — low-stakes internal messages proceed automatically, external communications require review.
 CRM data access enforces privacy guardrails that prevent exposure of sensitive deal or contact information outside approved contexts.

 When a calendar API fails mid-task, Siggy detects it, queues the dependent actions, retries with exponential backoff, and notifies the user with current status — rather than silently failing or producing a partial result that looks complete.
-Every failure path has a defined behavior.
-No silent degradation.
+Budget exhaustion is treated the same way: Siggy detects when a run approaches its cost limit, surfaces the situation to the user, and halts cleanly rather than continuing unchecked.
+Every failure path — including financial ones — has a defined behavior.

 Siggy communicates outcomes in plain, actionable language: "Thursday brief ready: 3 open actions, 2 calendar conflicts resolved, 1 item needs your decision — approve the vendor contract extension."
 No logs.
 No jargon.
 No status that requires interpretation.
 The human always knows exactly where things stand and what is needed.

 Complex tasks don't block.
 Siggy delegates to specialized sub-agents — a research agent, a calendar agent, a messaging agent — and runs them in parallel via Forge pipelines.
-The orchestrator waits for results and synthesizes.
-This architecture scales to arbitrarily complex tasks without degrading quality or response time.
+Each sub-agent operates within its own cost budget; the orchestrator tracks aggregate spend across the team in real time.
+If a sub-agent approaches its limit, it is paused or halted before the overall task budget is blown.

 Every action Siggy takes is logged: what it decided, what tools it called, what data it accessed, what it sent, and what it deferred.
-The audit trail is complete and queryable.
-If something goes wrong — or if a compliance team asks what happened on a given day — the answer is always available.
+Cost is part of every record — token usage and model spend are captured per action, per sub-agent, and per run.
+Budget vs. actual is always visible: what was allocated, what was consumed, and where the spend went.
+If something goes wrong — or if anyone asks what a run cost and why — the answer is always available.

 Strongest on authority management and trust/safety — the dimensions most directly shaped by building against a spec.
 Gaps in task decomposition flexibility and communication clarity.
 Best overall score among the platforms evaluated.